tustin2121/James_Somerton_Transcripts/_videos/AlyJl0ddcPs.md

 <compare>
 <james>

 In the fever of this internal struggle, he has a chance encounter with a woman from town.
 She does not recognize him… but she recognizes something about him.
 She reveals that she used to sense an ominous presence emanating from the mountainous forest… the very mountains where Hikaru met his end.
 However, she remarks that the malevolence that once resided far away has now crossed into the village.
 And she spies that this malevolence has touched Yoshiki.
-Expressing concern for him, she explains that as humans draw closer to the spirits and the realm of spirits, they become ‘mixed.’
+Expressing concern for him, she explains that as humans draw closer to <ins>the</ins> spirits and the realm of spirits, they become ‘mixed.’
 She warns that Yoshiki is doomed if he continues his entanglement with the-thing-that-replaced-Hikaru.
 The first of a series of warnings against ‘mixing’ with others who should remain separate.

 </james>
 <from></from>